 - Transportation of oxygen throughout the body

-Females of reproductive age group requires more iron than males because of menstrual loss of blood are therefore at higher risk of developing iron deficiency.
+Females of reproductive ages require more iron than males because of menstrual loss of blood.
+As a result, they are at a higher risk of developing iron deficiency.
 Others at risk are:

 - Adolescents or young growing children

-Just as lack of iron makes you more vulnerable to diseases; chronic and poorly managed inflammatory conditions can significantly compromise iron stores in the body, leading to health issues like anemia of chronic disease.
+A lack of iron can make you more vulnerable to diseases.
+On the other hand, chronic and poorly managed inflammatory conditions can also significantly compromise iron stores in your body.
+Consequently, this leads to health issues like anemia of chronic disease.
 Some chronic health issues that are associated with low iron levels in the body are:

 - Inflammatory bowel disease